 Set the table with little teacups with saucers so that it feels like a real tea party.
 Depending on the age of the children you might to use a kid's tea set like the one below left (be carefull to check the size of these as often they are very small and intended more for playing at tea parties, rather than the real thing).
 Alternatively, for a few dollars more you can pick up a set of old fashioned granny style teacups with saucers like these (below right) which are around $20 for a set of 6.

-A giant tea cup planter (below left, UK visitors see here) filled with flowers (red roses of course) would make the perfect centerpiece—don't forget to add eyes and mouths to the flowers to make them into faces.
-Or UK and Australian visitors could use this cardboard teapot vase (below center) which matches the vintage partware.
-Alternatively, use the Mad Hatter's top hat (below right) raised up on a box or cake stand as a centerpiece for these Alice in Wonderland party ideas.
+Alternatively for budgets somewhere between the two, a giant tea cup planter (below left, UK visitors see here) filled with flowers (red roses of course) would make the perfect centerpiece—don't forget to add eyes and mouths to the flowers to make them into faces.
+Another option is to use the Mad Hatter's top hat (below right) raised up on a box or cake stand as a centerpiece for these Alice in Wonderland party ideas.

 Don't forget to include a little door mouse—perhaps poking out of one of the teapots.

-These teapot shaped fans (below, USA only) are a cute little accessory / favor to put out on the table.
+These teapot shaped fans (select supplier 3) are a cute little accessory / favor to put out on the table.

 I always think it's important to hang something above the table too, it really helps to define and enclose the space.
 So use a cluster of paper lanterns (below left, from Martha Strewart).
 You can also pick up cheap battery LED bulbs to make the lanterns glow without having to worry about power cords.
 Alternatively, for a more feminine look use tissue pom-poms (below right, Martha Stewart).
 If you want to get really creative, try hanging the lanterns in a single curvy line to make the body of the caterpillar - then add some eyes and legs out of cardstock.

-You can also get some really cool life-size Alice in Wonderlandstand ups, like these below, which can really help to bring a party theme to life.
+You can also get some really cool life-size Alice in Wonderlandstand ups (select supplier 2) like these below, which can really help to bring a party theme to life.

 Alternatively, you can have a life-size cut out (below left) of your child dressed as their favorite Alice in Wonderland character to put at the end of your drive or outside your front door.
 These particulary fun when paired with a motion-activated voice recorder (USA only) for under $10.
 Simply pre-record your own 10 second welcome message and it automatically plays as guests walk past the cut out of your child.
-See here for more info on both these items.
+Select supplier 2 for more info on both these items.

 For a wow factor entrance, pick up a tree stand-up (below left and center, USA only) and position a kids' play tunnel alongside to create a rabbit hole for them to crawl through to get to Wonderland.
 Dress around the entrance to the tunnel with some plants, branches and leaves.
-See here for these items.
+Select suppier 2 for these items.

 Have an older sibling or friend dressed in a white rabbit costume (below left) at the entrance to the rabbit hole.
 Then give everyone a small 'Drink Me' potion or bite-size 'Eat Me' cake when they emerge at the other end of the tunnel.
-If your budget wont stretch to a full white rabbit costume pick up some rabbit ears (below center) instead, or tie one of these huge 62" rabbit balloons (below right, USA only) to your front door / the entrance to the rabbit hole.
+If your budget wont stretch to a full white rabbit costume pick up some rabbit ears (below center) instead, or tie one of these huge 62" rabbit balloons (select supplier 3) to your front door / the entrance to the rabbit hole.

 If you’re prepared to do a bit of DIY you could really go to town and create the miniature door that Alice had to go through.
 First, take all furniture and pictures out of the hallway immediately inside your front door to create an empty space (it’s really important to remove everything that’s normal size).